Nilot-21/Hotel_booking/README.md

 # Hotel_booking
-Created an app in Django framework which make use of JWT authentication for in order to search the hotel name and for booking purpose
+Created an app in Django framework which make use of JWT authentication for in order to search the hotel and for booking purpose

+created a superuser
+username-admin
+password-admin
+email-admin@admin.com